radixon/Transportation_Problem/README.md

 ## Problem Formation

-The transportation proble decides from which supplier to which retailer and the quantity to transport. <br />
+The transportation problem decides from which supplier to which retailer and the quantity to transport. <br />
 ![Pic 001](https://user-images.githubusercontent.com/59415488/177240184-b156a520-df10-4d57-add2-999cf3fd14f8.jpg)

 ## Variables